TheWiredDiabetic/ANSILoggerJS/README.md

 <img src="./docs/images/JavaScript-logo.png" align="right" width=150>

-**HEADS UP** ANSILogger is not finalized, let alone confirmed working.
+**HEADS UP:** ANSILogger is not finalized, there may be stil bugs surronding it's code.

 **ANSILoggerJS** is a compact Javascript 'plugin' that removes the **boringness** from logging & debugging with it's color-enabled log features using the **'ANSI'** format that works in most terminal outputs.